mpdavis/python-jose/README.md

 ### JSON Web Token

-JSON Web Tokens are a JWS with a set of reserved claims to be used in a standardized manner.
+JSON Web Tokens (JWT) are a JWS with a set of reserved claims to be used in a standardized manner.

 ## Algorithms